kaliberjs/build/docs/src/content/conventions/index.raw.md

 #### `*.css (excluding node_modules)`

-The css files from your project are loaded using or own CSS loader.
+The css files from your project are loaded using our own CSS loader.
 This loader uses postcss which is configured to use the following plugins:

 - `postcss-import`                    - Allows for `@import` statements in CSS.
 - `postcss-apply`                     - Allows for `@apply` statements in CSS.
+- `postcss-preset-env`                - Use tomorrow’s CSS today.
-- `postcss-modules`     - Adds module support to CSS.
+- `postcss-modules-values`            - Pass arbitrary values between your module files.
+- `postcss-modules-local-by-default`  - Make :local scope the default.
+- `postcss-modules-scope`             - A CSS Modules transform to extract export statements from local-scope classes.
 Importing a CSS file into javascript provides an object that contains the original class names as key and locally scoped class names as value.
+- `postcss-calc`                      - Reduce calc() references whenever it's possible.
 - `postcss-url-replace`               - Our own plugin that makes sure all `url` references are loaded using the defined Webpack loaders.
-- `postcss-next`        - Use the CSS of tomorrow today.
+- `postcss-import-export-parser`      - CSS imports and exports parser.
 - `cssnano`                           - Is only used when `NODE_ENV=production` and minifies the javascript.

 #### `*.css (if not matched by another pattern)`